 But the trees?
 He planted them, not (only) to harvest their fruits.
 He just wanted to preserve all the different species.
 He loves his plants and gives them a save place to grow and be.
 They must have the same feeling, I had.
 So they overwhelm this man with their gorgeous fruits <3 This knowledge will be with me forever and we´ll apply it to our garden.
 Thank you Robert <3

-More sweet thoughts go to the tribe of Ardent Light, where Trey is living now.
+More sweet thoughts go to the tribe of Ardent Light.
 For a few days we have been with our tent on the land of the Luzardo family and enjoyed the nature and hospitallity.
 With big hearts and enthusiasm they create a future ecovillage, dedicated to the transition.
 Helping people to return to the nature, rebuild the place itself, giving workshops for natural building, making vegetable plastics, healthy diets teaching the neighbours how tho grow organic food and much more.
 Their webiste: ardentlight.com.

 We had some very sensitive conversations with the family mother Ngoc and she was observing our souls, figering out, why we wouldn´t stay with them: "There need to be the pure places on earth, so we can show our guests what we want to achieve" she said.
 Warm hugs to you, Ngoc <3

 In our next adventures we shall get closer and closer to such pure places.. it´s getting exciting.